South Centre

 Activities

-- build partnerships and undertake activities with CSOs to raise awareness of the importance of AMR and need for action
+- Build partnerships and undertake activities with CSOs to raise awareness of the importance of AMR and need for action

-- bring together AMR focal points from human health, animal and environment sectors and CSOs to support a regional One Health approach and increase their engagement in AMR actions
+- Bring together AMR focal points from human health, animal and environment sectors and CSOs to support a regional One Health approach and increase their engagement in AMR actions

-- publication and communication to raise awareness and provide information
+- Publication and communication to raise awareness and provide information

-- regular meetings with the Quadripartite organisations to exchange information and areas for cooperation
+- Regular meetings with the Quadripartite organisations to exchange information and areas for cooperation

 Other grants